 Watching baby turtles running into the sea was one of my many dreams to see.
 I always wanted to experience it and visit some turtle island.
 In Mexico I snorkeled with sea turtles and I always wanted to see baby turtles running into the water.
 And luckily, there are many islands worldwide known as turtle islands due to sea turtles nesting on their beaches.

-The turtle island I visited in Malaysia lies in the Sulu Sea north of Sandakan in the province of Sabah and consists of 3 islands: Selingaan, Little Bakkungan and Gulisaan.
+The turtle island we visited in Malaysia lies in the Sulu Sea north of Sandakan in the province of Sabah and consists of 3 islands: Selingaan, Little Bakkungan and Gulisaan.
 However, you can watch turtles laying their eggs only on Selingaan.
 The rest of the two islands: Bakkungan and Gulisan are closed to public.

 If you would like to go there, you have to stay overnight on Selingaan Island.
 Turtles come there almost daily during the night so there is a very good chance that you will see them.
 Almost guaranteed.